 - Coat a 10-inch bundt pan with vegetable oil spray.

 - Whisk flour, baking powder and salt in a medium bowl.

 - In another bowl, whisk together yogurt, sugar, eggs, oil, lemon zest, vanilla and 2 tbsp of the lavender buds.

 - Fold the dry ingredients into the yogurt mixture and stir until just combined.

-- Pour batter into prepared pan and bake in centre of oven on middle rack about 50 minutes.
+- Pour batter into the prepared pan and bake in the centre of the oven on middle rack about 50 minutes.

-- Allow to cool in pan for 10 minutes, and remove to a wire rack.
+- Allow cake to cool in the pan for 10 minutes, and remove to a wire rack.

-While cake is still warm, pour the glaze over the cake and allow to soak in.
+- While the cake is still warm, pour the glaze over the cake and allow it to soak in.

 - Scatter the remaining 1 tbsp lavender buds over the cake.

 - Store at room temperate in a covered container for up to 3 days